-“You’ve got some users, who are experienced technologists doing deep algorithmic work, and others that only need to use the computer once a week,” explains Andrew Lamont, Principal, Experience Design.
+“You’ve got some users, who are experienced technologists doing deep algorithmic work, and others that only need to use the tool once a week,” explains Andrew Lamont, Principal, Experience Design.
 “Both needed to be able to use this tool.”

 The Slalom and RMIT teams worked closely throughout the project, meeting in regular syncs to exchange questions and feedback on the platform’s function and design.
 This project went the distance from original concept to build, and along the way, both teams learned from each other.
 Slalom introduced RMIT to newer approaches to testing and security enabled by the cloud.
-And RMIT brought its expertise in accessibility design.
+RMIT brought its expertise in accessibility design.